 - 1. Fighting

 - 2. Insubordination/failure to follow reasonable direction

 - 3. Violent conduct

 - 4. Aggressive behavior and/or harassment

 - 5. Refusing to accept discipline

 - 6. Violation of individual school/classroom rules

 - 7. Violation of bus rules

-- 8. Possession/use of drugs and/or alcohol

-- 9. Possession/use of tobacco
+- 8. Possession/use of drugs and/or alcohol or Possession/use of tobacco

-- 10. Use and/or possession of a firearm

-- 11. Use and/or possession of a weapon
+- 9. Use and/or possession of a firearm or Use and/or possession of a weapon

-- 12. Use of an object as a weapon
+- 10. Use of an object as a weapon

-- 13. Knowledge of dangerous weapons or threats of violence Because students, staff members, and visitors are entitled to function in a safe school environment, students are required to report knowledge of dangerous weapons or threats of violence to the Principal.
+- 11. Knowledge of dangerous weapons or threats of violence Because students, staff members, and visitors are entitled to function in a safe school environment, students are required to report knowledge of dangerous weapons or threats of violence to the Principal.
 Failure to report such knowledge may subject the student to discipline.

-- 14. Arson
+- 12. Arson

-- 15. Physically assaulting a staff member/student/person associated with the District
+- 13. Physically assaulting a staff member/student/person associated with the District

-- 16. Verbally threatening (either orally, in writing, or otherwise expressed) a staff member/student/person associated with the District
+- 14. Verbally threatening (either orally, in writing, or otherwise expressed) a staff member/student/person associated with the District

-- 17. Misconduct against a school official or employee, or the property of such a person, regardless of where it occurs
+- 15. Misconduct against a school official or employee, or the property of such a person, regardless of where it occurs

-- 18. Misconduct off school grounds when connected to a school activity
+- 16. Misconduct off school grounds when connected to a school activity

-- 19. Extortion
+- 17. Extortion

-- 20. Gambling
+- 18. Gambling

-- 21. Falsifying information/forgery
+- 19. Falsifying information/forgery

-- 22. Bomb threats and other false alarms and reports including fire alarms or 911 calls
+- 20. Bomb threats and other false alarms and reports including fire alarms or 911 calls

-- 23. Trespassing
+- 21. Trespassing

-- 24. Stealing/possession of stolen goods
+- 22. Stealing/possession of stolen goods

-- 25. Vandalism damaging property
+- 23. Vandalism damaging property

-- 26. Persistent absence or tardiness

-- 27. Unauthorized use of school or private property
+- 24. Unauthorized use of school or private property

-- 28. Aiding or abetting violation of school rules assisting other students in violation of any school rule.
+- 25. Aiding or abetting violation of school rules assisting other students in violation of any school rule.
 Students are expected to resist peer pressure and exercise sound decision-making regarding their behavior

-- 29. Interference, disruption or obstruction of the educational process
+- 26. Interference, disruption or obstruction of the educational process

-- 30. Burglary
+- 27. Burglary

-- 31. Lighting incendiary devices igniting matches, lighters or other devices that produce flames

-- 32. Possession/use of fireworks or other explosives - 33.
+- 28. Lighting incendiary devices igniting matches, lighters or other devices that produce flames - 29.
+Possession/use of fireworks or other explosives - 30.
 Possession of pornography